 Moray is one of Scotland’s hidden gems.
-Tucked midway between Aberdeen and Inverness, it is sheltered from the prevailing weather by the Cairngorm Mountains, allowing the area to enjoy relatively low rainfall and high sunshine rates.
+Tucked midway between Aberdeen and Inverness, it is sheltered from the prevailing weather by the Cairngorm Mountains.
+This allows the area to enjoy relatively low rainfall and high sunshine rates.
 It is also far enough north to enjoy endlessly long days during the summer months, greatly extending the hours when outdoor activities can be enjoyed.

 The terrain is a wonderful mix of 5 of the highest peaks in Scotland to the south, rolling hills and lush valleys in the centre and fabulous beaches and cliffs on the Moray Firth coast.
-And sprinkled throughout this largely rural area are the distinctive pagoda roofs of the malt whisky distilleries which are the backbone of the local economy.
+Sprinkled throughout this largely rural area are the distinctive pagoda roofs of the malt whisky distilleries which are the backbone of the local economy.

-The diversity of the landscape is reflected in the huge range of wildlife that can be enjoyed from the red deer, ptarmigan, capercaillie and wild cats in the mountains and forests, to the whales, dolphins, ospreys and water fowl which regularly cruise the Moray Firth.
+The diversity of the landscape is reflected in the huge range of wildlife.
+From the red deer, ptarmigan, capercaillie and wild cats in the mountains and forests, to the whales, dolphins, ospreys and water fowl which regularly cruise the Moray Firth.
 Great salmon rivers such as the Spey, Findhorn, Livet and Avon rush from the mountains to the sea, many also lending their names to the whiskies (Glenfiddich, Glenlivet) for which the area is world famous.

 Farming, too, is involved with the whisky industry, providing much locally grown barley to the distilleries, especially in the coastal area known as the Laich of Moray.
 As well as the locally grown barley for the distilleries, Moray is an important source of organically grown produce.
 Inland, the valleys are given over to mixed agriculture including crops, cattle and sheep, with sheep also ranging the higher hills.
 Much of local industry is based on quality food and drink – in addition to the many whisky distilleries, famous global brands such as Walker Shortbread and Baxters soups and jams have their home here.